-- 1.1 Money laundering is the process of introducing money, property or other assets derived from illegal and criminal activities into the legal financial and business cycle to give it a legitimate appearance.
+- Money laundering is the process of introducing money, property or other assets derived from illegal and criminal activities into the legal financial and business cycle to give it a legitimate appearance.
 It is a process to clean 'dirty' money in order to disguise its criminal origin.
-Money Laundering is an offence under the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 (the AMLATFA). - 1.2 The purpose of this AML Policy is to provide guidance to all Sunway Medical Centre ("SMC") Employees concerning how to strengthen anti-money laundering governance and it reiterates SMC's commitment to full compliance to the AMLATFA.
-This Policy complements and should be read in conjunction with our Code of Conduct and Business Ethics (CCBE) and our Whistle-blower Policy, copies of which can be obtained from our website at www.sunwaymedical.com.my.
+Money laundering is an offence under the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 (the "AMLATFA"). - The purpose of this Anti-Money Laundering Policy ("AML Policy") is to provide guidance to all Employees of Sunway Healthcare Holdings Sdn Bhd as well as its subsidiaries and business units ("Sunway Healthcare") concerning how to strengthen anti-money laundering governance and it reiterates Sunway Healthcare's commitment to full compliance with the AMLATFA.
+The AML Policy complements and should be read in conjunction with Sunway Healthcare's Code of Conduct and Business Ethics (CCBE) and its Whistleblower Policy, copies of which can be obtained from www.sunwaymedical.com.

-2 SCOPE
+2. SCOPE

-- 2.1 This Policy establishes the general framework to manage and prevent the risks of SMC's businesses from being used as a conduit for money laundering and terrorism financing activities.
-All SMC employees are required to adhere to the requirements of this Policy when carrying out their daily responsibilities. - 2.2 This Policy applies to all business units or entities in SMC especially those which fall under the definition of "Reporting Institutions" as described in the First Schedule of the AMLAFTA.
+- 2.1 This AML Policy establishes the general framework to manage and prevent the risks of Sunway Healthcare's businesses from being used as a conduit for money laundering and terrorism financing activities.
+All Sunway Healthcare Employees are required to adhere to the requirements of this AML Policy when carrying out their daily responsibilities. - 2.2 This AML Policy applies to all business units or entities in Sunway Healthcare especially those which fall under the definition of "Reporting Institutions" as described in the First Schedule of the AMLAFTA. - 2.3 Sunway Healthcare is fully committed to complying with the Malaysian Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 as Sunway Healthcare's business operations are primarily based in Malaysia.
+As Sunway Healthcare enters or has entered into contractual arrangements to comply with Anti-Money Laundering regulations in Singapore, the UK and the US, Sunway Healthcare also commits to complying with Anti-Money Laundering regulations in the foregoing jurisdictions, where applicable.
+From time to time, Sunway Healthcare may enter into contractual arrangements that may require Sunway Healthcare to also comply with Anti-Money Laundering regulations in other countries or regions.
+There may also be other Anti-Money Laundering regulations that Sunway Healthcare may be required to comply with as the business continues to grow.

-The standards set out in this policy are the minimum requirements for all SMC's businesses.
+The standards set out in this AML policy are the minimum requirements for all of Sunway Healthcare's businesses.

-3 DEFINITIONS
+3. DEFINITIONS